BMbarreto/BMbarreto/README.md

 ## Hi there!
 I'm Bermarie 👋

-I'm on a journey to transition into a Data Analyst and Data Engineer career.
-Currently, I’m deepening my skills through courses and hands-on projects that help me build a strong foundation in data, analytics, and engineering tools.
+I'm on a journey to transition into a Data Analyst career.
+Currently, I’m deepening my skills through courses and hands-on projects to build a strong foundation in data and analytics tools.

 🚀 **My Mission**: